osqzss/gps-sdr-sim/README.md

 #### HackRF:

-The output data has to be 8-bit signed I/Q samples.
+The output data have to be 8-bit signed I/Q samples.
 ```
 > gps-sdr-sim -e brdc0010.22n -b 8
 ```